Flu policy for visitors in effect at all VCH facilities

 "The flu can be devastating for our patients because many have chronic health problems including weakened immune systems and are more susceptible to serious illness," says VCH's Medical Health Officer Dr. Meena Dawar.
 "The best way to protect your loved ones in hospital is to get a flu shot, even if you're normally a healthy individual.
 The shot will not only protect you from getting the flu, but also the people around you."

-People who have not had a flu shot can obtain a mask at a nursing station or outpatient reception desk.
+People who have not had a flu shot can obtain a surgical mask at a nursing station or outpatient reception desk.
 Doctors, staff, students and volunteers are also required to get immunized or wear a mask while at work during the flu season.